Anonymoustank/Flappy-Bird/README.md

 # Flappy-Bird
-A game of flappy bird written in Python 3
+A game of flappy bird written in Python 3 using pymunk and pyglet